jlinclabs/jlinx-did/README.md

 ### DID client

-Recieves a Hypercore addressed DID and produces a DID document.
+Receives a Hypercore addressed DID and produces a DID document.

 ## Expected Usage